lfarroco/verbo-lang/README.md

 ## Roadmap

+- [ ] Add other AI providers (OpenAI, Llama, your personal AI, etc.)
-- [ ] Feed generated files into a static code analyzer to check for common issues.
+- [ ] Feed generated files into a static code analyzer to check for common issues
-- [ ] Add support for more languages.
+- [ ] Add support for more languages
-- [ ] Add support for application types (cli, web api, web app, mobile app).
+- [ ] Add support for application types (cli, web api, web app, mobile app)
-- [ ] Generate tests based on the comments.
+- [ ] Generate tests based on the comments
+- [ ] Get the model to analyze the code and suggest improvements